 Unlike other types of data that can be salvaged and protected again after a data breach, such as credit card information (where the card number can be canceled and a new card reissued), breaches in personal health data can cause substantial damage.

 Once health information is leaked, that information cannot be returned to safety again, and in some cases, could even be used against patients.
-HIPAA protects people from these potential risks.
+HIPAA protects people from these potential risks and ensures privacy standards are upheld.
 While HIPAA is a United States law, Canadian companies and other non-US business entities operating within the United States must also comply.

-Any covered entities that provide healthcare services (hospitals, clinics, insurance companies, etc.) must be HIPAA compliant.
+Any covered entities that provide healthcare services (hospitals, clinics, insurance companies, telehealth, etc.) must meet HIPAA compliance requirements.

 In addition to covered entities, any business that partners with covered entities and has access to protected data must also ensure they are HIPAA compliant.
 These are called “business associates”, or BAs.